Tree House Recovery Colorado

 Getting Help with PAWS

 At Tree House Recovery in Denver, Colorado, we understand that PAWS can be a challenging obstacle in the recovery process.
-Our team of experienced professionals has helped countless individuals overcome addiction and manage the symptoms of PAWS.
+Our team of experienced and compassionate addiction counselors has helped countless individuals manage the symptoms of PAWS and overcome addiction.

 Evidence-Based Therapies

-Additionally, research has shown that exercise can help shorten the duration of PAWS and improve overall physical and mental health.
+Research has shown that exercise can help shorten the duration of PAWS and improve overall physical and mental health.
 A study conducted by Meeusen and De Meirleir (1995) found that regular exercise can help increase the production and release of certain neurotransmitters in the brain, such as dopamine, serotonin, and norepinephrine, which help alleviate some of the symptoms associated with PAWS.
-Therefore, we provide nutritional support and fitness programs, which can help individuals rebuild their physical health and improve their mental and emotional resilience.
+To help manage the symptoms of PAWS, we provide nutritional support and fitness programs to help rebuild physical health and improve mental and emotional resilience.

 Lastly, we incorporate mindfulness and meditation practices into our treatment programs, which can help individuals manage stress and improve their overall well-being.